fix npt/cauchy command

 The flip operation is described in more detail in the doc page for fix deform.
 Both the barostat dynamics and the atom trajectories are unaffected by this operation.
 However, if a tilt factor is incremented by a large amount (1.5 times the box length) on a single timestep, LAMMPS can not accommodate this event and will terminate the simulation with an error.
 This error typically indicates that there is something badly wrong with how the simulation was constructed, such as specifying values of Pstart that are too far from the current stress value, or specifying a timestep that is too large.
 Triclinic barostatting should be used with care.
 This also is true for other barostat styles, although they tend to be more forgiving of insults.
 In particular, it is important to recognize that equilibrium liquids can not support a shear stress and that equilibrium solids can not support shear stresses that exceed the yield stress.

-One exception to this rule is if the 1st dimension in the tilt factor (x for xy) is non-periodic.
+One exception to this rule is if the first dimension in the tilt factor (x for xy) is non-periodic.
 In that case, the limits on the tilt factor are not enforced, since flipping the box in that dimension does not change the atom positions due to non-periodicity.
 In this mode, if you tilt the system to extreme angles, the simulation will simply become inefficient due to the highly skewed simulation box.

 Unlike the fix temp/berendsen command which performs thermostatting but NO time integration, this fix performs thermostatting/barostatting AND time integration.
 Thus you should not use any other time integration fix, such as fix nve on atoms to which this fix is applied.
 Likewise, fix npt/cauchy should not normally be used on atoms that also have their temperature controlled by another fix - e.g. by fix langevin or fix temp/rescale commands.